 Housing Choice Vouchers and Other Rental Subsidies

-Tenants receiving a Housing Choice Voucher or other rental subsidy through the Baltimore County Department of Housing and Community Development (DHCD) who are in need of rental assistance may submit an application below.
+If you are a tenant receiving a Housing Choice Voucher or other rental subsidy through the Baltimore County Department of Housing and Community Development (DHCD), and facing financial hardship, please contact the Office of Housing to submit your Interim Change form.

 If you meet the following criteria, you may be eligible for available funds.